adkelley/javascript-to-purescript/tut06/README.md

 ## Examples of Types with Semigroups

-Let's stick with append as our binary operation or method of function composition for the following examples.
+Let's stick with append as our binary operation or method of function composition (whichever you like) for the following examples.
 Below, we create our first type constructor `Sum` that takes two elements of the same type and adds them together to create another element of the same type.

 ### Sum
 ```javascript